/ Environmental /

 Recycling Life Cycle Approach

+The idea of what successful recycling means has evolved significantly in recent years as waste streams have shifted.
+Where attention was once focused on weight and volume, WM—along with many other companies, cities, states and academic institutions—has turned more attention to the environmental benefits of recycling waste streams, most notably reductions in GHG emissions, through a life cycle approach to assessing recycling.
 In recent years, WM has aligned with the concept of sustainable materials management (SMM), a framework that encourages everyone in the recycling value chain to explore the impact of materials across their life cycles.

 By considering the entire life of products from mineral extraction through end of life, we can understand the impact at each point along the way.
 This helps to quantify materials, energy consumption and emissions associated with those processes.
 Evaluating GHG emissions with a goal of reducing them can also help ensure resources are optimized across a product’s life cycle.
 This illustrates how impacts can occur at all stages—from design and manufacturing, to inputs and outputs of the product, to how people use and dispose of the product.

 Understanding the Recycling Waste Stream

-We use data and marry the U.S. Environmental Protection Agency’s Waste and Recycling Model (WARM) with WM’s cost model to determine cost per ton of GHG emissions reduction in our industry.
+WM closely studies the waste stream to improve our environmental impact.
+We use data and marry the U.S. Environmental Protection Agency’s Waste Reduction Model (WARM) with WM’s cost model to determine cost per ton of GHG emissions reduction in our industry.
 In doing so, we can prioritize waste management strategies to optimize environmental benefits.
 For example, while the GHG reduction benefits of recycling plastic are relatively low compared to paper and metal, plastics have been in the spotlight in recent years due to their other potentially detrimental environmental impacts.